grafana/scenes/docusaurus/docs/transformations.md

 ### Step 2.
 Configure data transformation

-The resulting table from the previous step looks similar to the one below:
+The resulting table from the previous step will look similar to the one that follows:

 | Time                    | handler                    | Value  |
 | ----------------------- | -------------------------- | ------ |